Criteria for support

 Review and selection

 Applicants will be screened by a Selection Committee to be composed of representatives from IRE, Project Word, and other organizations in the field.
 We expect to select up to 15 reporters for Help Desk services, and at least five reporters for stipends and the accompanying Virtual Newsroom.
-Applicants will be notified of their status by April 27, 2016.
+Applicants will be notified of their status promptly.
 If you are a recipient, we will work with you to develop terms of engagement, including scope of services, anticipated to cover six months.
 We will base the scope in part on how you rank the importance of any services to your project.
 While we cannot guarantee any particular services requested, we will do our best to accommodate your request.
 Where relevant, the agreement will specify any time parameters associated with reporting services that FIRE makes available.

 To learn from our pilot project, FIRE has distributed a questionnaire to all 2016 applicants.
 As soon as we incorporate the results, we will announce our next round of applications.
 We expect to make the announcement in early 2017.